box/sdks/README.md

 # Sample code
 The following sections aggregate existing demo application build with Box SDKs or CLI and showcases the functionality.

+You can reference it and use it as inspiration.
+Authors of sample code might not be updating the code as SDKs or CLI are updated, which could lead to failing code.

 ## Developed by Box

 |  Link   | Description |